 Productivity has become a major concern for business owners in an age where the mobile, work-from-home workforce is larger than ever before.

 How can business owners ensure their daily operations are where they should be?

 Chad Halvorson and his team of designers at thisCLICKS, a St. Paul, Minn. based app development company, saw a need to solve this scheduling riddle.
 So, they created an app called WhenIWork.

 The intent of WhenIWork was to help businesses work smarter.
-What started as a small venture has turned into a revolution of sorts in the way companies communicate scheduling solutions for active employees.
-Using a blend of Web, mobile, text messaging and social media, Halvorson’s app has helped companies in a wide range of industries — restaurants, retail, health care, and medical device manufacturing — become more efficient, but his team won’t stop there.
-They hope to continue to deliver affordable solutions that play off simple, easy to use platforms.
+By using a blend of Web, mobile, text messaging and social media, Halvorson’s app has helped companies in a wide range of industries — restaurants, retail, health care, and medical device manufacturing — become more efficient, but his team won’t stop there.

 Tech Decisions: You obviously understand the importance of mobile in the business world.
 How has mobile technology made you a more valuable part of your own company?

 Chad Halvorson: Mobile is making everyone more valuable and flexible, not just me.
 Ubiquitous access to software and apps means anyone in any organization can be more productive, accessible and responsive.
 We’re no longer at the mercy of the telephone or 9 to 5 work day.
 In my book, this is a major stress reducer and allows me to manage my attention much more effectively, without interruption.

 TD: You’re in the business of selling mobile to companies that might not have played in that realm before.
 Are you seeing push back from companies who might not understand the value of mobile?